fiifibenjamin22/fiifibenjamin22/README.md

 ## A Senior Software Developer with 15 years of experience 🎓

 I specialize in 🌐 web development, 📱 mobile applications development, 🎮 game development, and 🧠 machine learning.
-I have experience in a wide range of technologies including 💻 Typescript, 🟢 Node.js, 🐹 Golang, ☕ Java Springboot, 🐍 Python, ☁️ AWS, ⚛️ React.js, 🖥️ Vue.js, 🍎 Swift, 🔥 Kotlin, and 🦋 Flutter.
+I have experience in a wide range of technologies including 💻 Typescript, 🟢 Node.js, 🐹 Golang, ☕ Java Springboot, 🐍 Python, DevOps ☁️, ☁️ AWS, ⚛️ React.js, 🖥️ Vue.js, 🍎 Swift, 🔥 Kotlin, and 🦋 Flutter.

 ## My Areas of Expertise 🛠️